Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 switch is set to FLARES.

-When illuminated, flares can be dispensed by pressing the front cockpit dispense button regardless of programmer and CCU settings, provided the flaps and speed brakes are retracted.
+When illuminated, flares can be dispensed by pressing the front cockpit dispense button regardless of programmer and CCU settings.

 ## Dispense Button (Pilot Cockpit)